 The Legal Writer column appears in each issue of the Oregon State Bar Bulletin.
-It was created by Oregon Law professor Suzanne Rowe in 2006 and frequently written by LRW faculty Liz Frost and Megan McAlpin
+It was created by Oregon Law professor Suzanne Rowe in 2006 and frequent contributors include LRW faculty Liz Frost, Rebekah Hanley, and Megan McAlpin.

 The column takes a lighthearted look at the essential tool of lawyers and law students: writing.

 A complete list of articles appearing in The Legal Writer are posted on the OSB archive for The Legal Writer.

 - Irregularity and Other Challenges: Addressing Tricky Verbs

 - An Economical Effect: Esquivalience – And Excellent 'E' Words